-Feeling in the mood for a revamp?
+In the mood for a revamp?
 Painting a room or a single wall in your home is a simple DIY that promises to have a major impact in any space.
 When it comes to taking on a home renovation project, doing your due diligence is a must.
 From sampling chips to evaluating natural light, there are a number of essential dos and don’ts you should consider before you even walk into a paint shop.

 Take Note of Permanent Features

 Before you even lift a paint palette, look around your home and take inventory of the permanent features of your home.
-Do you have dark stained-wood floors, exposed beams, or a brick fireplace?
+Do you have dark-stained wood floors, exposed beams, or a brick fireplace?
 Are you planning to make any permanent changes in the near future?
 The hue and tone of all these elements should be strongly considered before you move forward with your design.

-It’s okay to walk into your design process knowing that you want pops of colour, but choosing your paint color should be the last step in your design process.
-First, find inspiration for your room—be it in a family painting or a textile you love.
+It’s okay to walk into your design process knowing that you want pops of color, but choosing your paint color should be the last step in your design process.
+First, find inspiration for your room, be it in a family painting or a textile you love.
 Select your fabrics, furniture, and major accents first, and then consider how they all come together.

-Get to Know the Colour Wheel
+Get to Know the Color Wheel

-Test Paints Before Committing
+Test Paint Before Committing

-Consider the Big Picture
+Consider the Bigger Picture

 One of the biggest mistakes people make when painting their homes is not considering adjacent rooms and how the room works as a whole.
-The colours in your home—especially on the same floor—should have a cohesive palette and should complement each other.
-Likewise, if you have accent walls, a painted staircase, or a statement-making ceiling, those should also all complement each other.
+The colors in your home—especially on the same floor—should have a cohesive palette and should complement each other.
+Likewise, if you have accent walls, a painted staircase, or a statement-making ceiling, those should also complement each other.
 Pull together swatches for each and ensure that they jibe.

 Find Complementary Neutrals

-Think About the Mood and Purpose
+Think About Mood and Purpose

-Are you painting a workspace that needs to feel energising?
-You may want to select a warm colour, which has a stimulating effect and perhaps a bright one—maybe even white.
+Are you painting a workspace that needs to feel energizing?
+You may want to select a warm color, which has a stimulating effect and perhaps a bright one—maybe even white.
 Are you designing a movie lounge or a bedroom that should have a calm vibe?
-Cool colours, which tend to recede, may be your ticket; you may even want a dark, moody colour to create a nest-like effect.
+Cool colors, which tend to recede, may be your ticket; you may even want a dark, moody color to create a nest-like effect.

 Pay Attention to Lighting

-Lighting is one of the most essential factors to consider when selecting a paint colour.
-Natural daylight shows the truest colour, so if you have big, bright windows, your paint should turn out true to the swatch.
+Lighting is one of the most essential factors to consider when selecting a paint color.
+Natural daylight shows the truest color, so if you have big, bright windows, your paint should turn out true to the swatch.
 But be mindful of what time of day you tend to use each room—if you’re only using a room at night, that great natural light of yours won’t have any effect.

-If you want to make an expansive space feel more cosy and intimate, however, use warm hues, such as browns, orange, or reds, that advance toward you to make the walls feel closer.
+If you want to make an expansive space feel more cozy and intimate, however, use warm hues—such as browns, oranges, or reds—that advance toward you to make the walls feel closer.
 Do you want to make a small room seem bigger?
 Use cool hues—such as blues, greens, and purples—which recede visually, to make the walls feel more distant.

 Order a Ton of Samples

 The cardinal rule of painting is to test, test, test.
 If you don’t test your paint sample, you’ll very likely wind up wasting an afternoon or weekend spent painting—or the cost of a painter.
-Buy a sample pot of paint, and test your favourite swatches near all the sources of light in a room.
+Grab a sample pot of paint and test your favorite swatches near all the sources of light in a room.